Lazr1026/regionchange/docs/writeup.md

 The next one is the brick risk.
 It is very easy to brick doing this.
 I have two bricked consoles sitting in my room after editing system.xml manually.
 This is also why I opted to use a modified recovery_menu in the guide.

 This issue has happened on two of my consoles now.
-I cannot update to region change.
+It will always get to the end and spit out error code `162-3002` This happens if you cleaned the system tickets (not application tickets).
-It will always get to the end and spit out error code `162-3002` From what I can tell, this happens if you region change too much.
+Don't clear your tickets if you want to go back!

 Lastly, there's no point.
 Aroma has a plugin that allows for out-of region titles to boot, and there's an SDCafiine plugin that can replace the language files on boot without any of the brick risk.
 I actually made a guide for Wii U Menu [here](https://gbatemp.net/threads/how-to-use-the-sdcafiine-aroma-plugin-to-use-other-language-files-on-a-japanese-wii-u.621186/).